Generic Name: rifapentine (RIF-a-PEN-teen)

 If OVERDOSE is suspected:

-Store rifapentine below 77 degrees F (25 degrees C) in a tightly closed container.
+Store rifapentine at room temperature between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Keep rifapentine out of the reach of children and away from pets.

 - If you have any questions about rifapentine, please talk with your doctor, pharmacist, or other health care provider.